 Family grieves Byron woman electrocuted in house fire

-Loved ones say acted without knowing it would be her last moment
+Loved ones say she acted without knowing it would be her last moment.

 “It hurts.
 It hurts a lot.
 And I don’t think you understand the full totality of it,” said Pete Rosa.